ocornut/imgui/README.md

 <b>How do you use Dear ImGui on a platform that may not have a mouse or keyboard?</b>

+You can control Dear ImGui with a gamepad, see the explanation in imgui.cpp about how to use the navigation feature (short version: map your gamepad inputs into the `io.NavInputs[]` array and set `io.NavFlags |= ImGuiNavFlags_EnableGamepad`).

-I recommend using [Synergy](http://synergy-project.org) ([sources](https://github.com/symless/synergy)).
-In particular, the _src/micro/uSynergy.c_ file contains a small client that you can use on any platform to connect to your host PC.
-You can seamlessly use your PC input devices from a video game console or a tablet.
-Dear ImGui allows to increase the hit box of widgets (via the _style.TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse to allow optimising for screen real-estate.
-You can also checkout the beta [navigation branch](https://github.com/ocornut/imgui/tree/navigation) which provides support for using Dear ImGui with a game controller.
+You can share your computer mouse seamlessy with your console/tablet/phone using [Synergy](http://synergy-project.org) ([sources](https://github.com/symless/synergy)).
+This is the prefered solution for developer productivity.
+In particular, their [micro-synergy-client](https://github.com/symless/micro-synergy-client) repo there is _uSynergy.c_ sources for a small embeddable that you can use on any platform to connect to your host PC.
+You may also use a third party solution such as [Remote  ImGui](https://github.com/JordiRos/remoteimgui).

+For touch inputs, you can increase the hit box of widgets (via the _style.TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimising for screen real-estate and precision.

 <b>Can you create elaborate/serious tools with Dear ImGui?</b>

 Yes.
 People have written game editors, data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).
+The list of sponsors below is also an indicator that serious game teams have been using the library.

 Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might requires you to readjust some habits before you can realize its full potential.
 Dear ImGui is about making things that are simple, efficient and powerful.